-Should preschool become mandatory?
+Should pre kindergarten (also known as preschool) become mandatory?
 Some say yes and others no. A national campaign has been presented to institutionalize preschool programs through government funding.
-Mandatory Pre-Kindergarten, or Preschool, would require all preschoolers within a certain age-range to attend government preschools.
+Mandatory Pre Kindergarten, or Preschool, would require all preschoolers within a certain age-range to attend government preschools.
 The law requires attendance with penalties for not attending or truant behavior.

 The idea of making preschool mandatory goes along with creating a Universal Preschool, in which the government would provide a public preschool funded by tax dollars.
-This preschool would be available for all children ages 2-5, regardless of family income.
+While pre K ages can range from 3-5 years, this preschool would be available for all children ages 2-5, regardless of family income.
 As of yet, there is no information on whether preschool will become mandatory in all or some states.

 The Debate: Those in Favor

 There are several conflicting opinions of Mandatory Pre-K and Universal Preschool.
 Those in favor of these programs see the benefit of preschool preparing kids academically for Kindergarten.
 “Proponents say that ideally, government preschools would provide a stimulating learning environment, with credentialed teachers overseeing a staff, with low staff-child ratios.”
 (Universal Preschool)

 Parents who work outside the home would benefit as well as those that can’t afford preschool.
 Many families with young children have both parents working and need a place for kids to go.
 A lot of kids are already attending daycares, and a preschool setting would provide for more learning opportunities.

 The Debate: Those Against